plausible/docs/docs/countries.md

 ## How to block traffic from specific countries

-You can also use the "**Filter**" button to temporarily filter out traffic from particular countries, regions or cities when doing your reporting and analysis.
+You can use [the "**Filter**" button](filters-segments.md) to temporarily filter out traffic from particular countries, regions or cities when doing your reporting and analysis.

 If you prefer to permanently block traffic from specific countries from being recorded in your dashboard, you can do so in your site settings: